sagar-uprety/EventTrack/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system. **The final website is located in the Module-4-solution folder at index.html**
+See deployment for notes on how to deploy the project on a live system. **The final appication is located in the root folder at app.js**

 ### Prerequisites